-While you can most certainly operate this on larger slots, installing this on an x16 slot, or even on an x8 or an x4 slot will not give it any kind of performance boost.
+While you can most certainly operate this on larger slots, installing this on an x16 space, or even on an x8 or an x4 slot, will not give it any performance boost.

-The reason for having a low lane requirement for this GPU is because it does not generate a lot of data.
+The reason for having a low lane requirement for this GPU is that it does not generate much.

 The primary use of a low-end GPU like this is to add display support to your PC.
-If your motherboard does not come with video output ports, then you would want to procure this.
+You will want to procure this if your motherboard does not have video output ports.

 Also Read: Can You SLI Two Different GPUs?